Are you thinking about gigging it on a Saturday night alone or with your band?

 Almost everyone has an idea in their minds of what brand they think is superior to the rest.
 While we can think of a few that can compete quite heavily head-to-head against each other, there’s always a golden gem brand that can deliver quality and value for an unbeatable price.

 This is undoubtedly some feedback to keep in mind and is going to be the only place where we ask you to set aside your preferences.
-It’s all about finding everything you want on your guitar to your exact specifications for the right price.
+It’s all about finding everything you want on your acoustic electric guitar to your exact specifications for the right price.
 It’s a tough order to fill, but it can be done with one of the accomplished brands below!

 Speaking of getting everything you want in your guitar, Bridgecraft USA promises “you will receive what you want — the way you want it.”